Godswill Akpabio: Family and personal life

-Akpabio and his wife have four daughters and a son.
+Akpabio and his wife have four daughters and one son.

 Career and employment

-Akpabio had a brief stint as a teacher and as an associate partner with Paul Usoro and Co., a law firm in Nigeria.
+Akpabio briefly worked as a teacher before joining Paul Usoro and Co., a prominent law firm in Nigeria as an associate partner.

-He also worked with EMIS Telecoms Limited, a wireless telecommunications company in Lagos, Nigeria.
-In 2002, he rose to the position of the Managing Director/Chief Executive Officer of the company.
-In this position, he helped in shaping the future of the burgeoning telecoms industry.
-He had earlier served as the National Publicity Secretary of the Association of Telecommunication Companies in Nigeria, (ATCOM), while a director of EMIS.
+He later worked with EMIS Telecoms Limited, a wireless telecommunications company based in Lagos, Nigeria.
+By 2002, he had become Managing Director and Chief Executive Officer.
+Prior to this, he served as the National Publicity Secretary of the Association of Telecommunication Companies in Nigeria, (ATCOM), while also serving as a director of EMIS.

 Appointments and politics

 In 2002, he was appointed Honourable Commissioner for Petroleum and Natural Resources by the then Governor Obong Victor Attah in Akwa Ibom State.
 Between 2002 and 2006, he served as a Commissioner in three key ministries: Petroleum and Natural Resources, Local Government and Chieftaincy Affairs, as well as Lands and Housing.

-In 2006, he aspired for the governorship of Akwa Ibom State in a contested primary election and defeated 57 other aspirants to emerge the candidate of the People’s Democratic Party (PDP).
-His campaign with the slogan, “let God’s will be done” received mass support and was elected Governor in 2007.
+In 2006, he aspired for the governorship of Akwa Ibom State in a contested primary election and defeated 57 other aspirants to emerge the candidate of the Peoples Democratic Party (PDP).
+His campaign with the slogan, "let God's will be done" received mass support and was elected Governor in 2007.
 He was re-elected for a second term in office as Governor of Akwa Ibom State in 2011.

-In 2013, he was elected Chairman of the newly formed PDP Governors Forum.
+In 2013, he was elected chairman of the newly formed PDP Governors Forum.

-In 2015, he contested and won the Senate seat of the Akwa Ibom North West Senatorial District (Ikot Ekpene) to represent the district in the Senate of the Federal Republic of Nigeria.
-Running under the platform of the People’s Democratic Party (PDP), he polled 422,009 of the 439,449 to defeat Chief Inibehe Okorie of the All Progressive Congress (APC) who recorded 15, 152 votes to be declared elected by the Independent National Electoral Commission (INEC).
+In 2015, he contested and won the Senate seat of the Akwa Ibom North-West Senatorial District (Ikot Ekpene) to represent the district in the Senate of the Federal Republic of Nigeria.
+Running under the platform of the People's Democratic Party (PDP), he polled 422,009 of the 439,449 to defeat Chief Inibehe Okorie of the All Progressives Congress (APC) who recorded 15,152 votes to be declared elected by the Independent National Electoral Commission (INEC).

-Akpabio was nominated for the position of the Senate Minority Leader by the South-South caucus of the People's Democratic Party (PDP), ratified by the caucus of the PDP in the Senate and announced by the Senate President as Senate Minority Leader on 28 July 2015.
+Akpabio was nominated for the position of the Senate Minority Leader by the South-South caucus of the Peoples Democratic Party (PDP), ratified by the caucus of the PDP in the Senate and announced by the Senate President as Senate Minority Leader on 28 July 2015.
 The PDP lost the majority to the All Progressives Congress (APC), in the 2015 general elections.

-In August 2018, Senator Akpabio resigned as the Senate Minority Leader, after he had announced his defection to the All Progressive Congress.
-His defection was marked by Political rally in his hometown at the Ikot Ekpene township stadium, Akwa Ibom State.
+In August 2018, he resigned as the Senate Minority Leader, after he had announced his defection to the All Progressives Congress.
+His defection was marked by a Political rally in his hometown at the Ikot Ekpene township stadium, Akwa Ibom State.

-In July 2019, he was nominated by President Muhammadu buhari and screened by the Nigerian Senate for a Ministerial appointment.
+In July 2019, he was nominated by President Muhammadu Buhari and screened by the Nigerian Senate for a Ministerial appointment.